PIWEEK/dwarven-tavern/README.md

 > In the Kal-eij-dhor tavern, two dwarven clans are about to face a heated argument.

-> No one knows exactly what is the problem... but everyone know that there is only one way to solve it.
+> No one knows exactly what the problem is... but everyone know that there is only one way to solve it.

 > The ancient ritual of the Khan-birr-ha begins.
 The two clans will risk their honor and their ancestors', defending their clan's beer while they try to take the rival's barrel.